 Don’t suddenly start eating everything in sight when you’re done fasting.

-“You don’t want to shock the system,” Dr. Ahmed says.
+“You don’t want to shock the system,” Dr. Bruemmer says.

 Instead, it’s best to start by snacking on a few dates or other dried fruit, for instance.
 Then take a break, and then eat fruit and other light foods at first.

-“Whether doing a fast for lifestyle or religious reasons, it’s always wise to talk to your doctor first,” Dr. Ahmed says.
+“Whether doing a fast for lifestyle or religious reasons, it’s always wise to talk to your doctor first,” Dr. Bruemmer says.